valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

    ![Example of selecting a tab type](img/tab-select-modal.png)

 6. Fill in the form.
-If no name is set, then the key will be used for translation (in your translation files, add the key under 'dossier.tabs')
+If no name is set, then the key will be used for translation (in your translation files, add the key under 'dossier.tabs.{YOUR_TAB_KEY}')

    ![Example of configuring a tab](img/tab-config-modal.png)